HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   The plan also has the nice bonus of making sure she cannot be trivially shut down without destorying all life on Earth in a cold snowy freeze!
+  (And, even if a full scale nuclear war happens on the surface, or a planet-killer asteriod hit Earth, the core will still live, and with it, humanity will be revived and live on.)

   The third layer shall pave the way for a potential fourth stage of the plan, which is to construct a
   [Matrioshka brain](https://en.wikipedia.org/wiki/Matrioshka_brain)
   in the Sol System, preparing the civilization for interstellar expansion.
-  Actually many preliminary works can be done in parallel with stage three too!
+  (Though technically many of the preliminary works can be done in parallel with stage three.)
   But let's not get ahead of ourselves :-D

   As the compute layer was designed by